-- Amount of Title IV Aid Disbursed. - Amount of Institutional Charges: tuition, fees, etc. - Percentage of Title IV Aid Earned: the withdrawal date is the completed days divided by total days in the semester.
-Excluding scheduled breaks of five or more days and approved leave of absence. - Amount of Title IV Aid Earned by Student: Multiply (a) by (c).
+- a.
+Amount of Title IV Aid Disbursed. - b.
+Amount of Institutional Charges: tuition, fees, etc. - e.
+Percentage of Title IV Aid Earned: the withdrawal date is the completed days divided by the total days in the

-- Amount of Title IV Aid to be Disbursed or Returned: (a) minus (d). - Amount of Unearned Title IV Aid for Institution to Return: (b) multiplied by (1) 1 Equals Percentage of Unearned Title IV Aid: 100 percent minus (c) - Initial amount of Unearned Title IV Aid Due from Student: (e) minus (f). - Title IV Aid for Student to Return: (f) minus (2) 2 Equals Amount of Title IV Grant protection: (a) multiplied by 50 percent.
+- semester.
+Excluding scheduled breaks of five or more days and approved leave of absence. - d.
+Amount of Title IV Aid Earned by Student: Multiply (a) by (c). - e.
+Amount of Title IV Aid to be Disbursed or Returned: (a) minus (d). - f.
+Amount of Unearned Title IV Aid for Institution to Return: (b) multiplied by (1) 1 Equals Percentage of Unearned Title IV Aid: 100 percent minus (c) - Initial amount of Unearned Title IV Aid Due from Student: (e) minus (f). - h.
+Title IV Aid for Student to Return: (f) minus (2) 2 equals the Amount of Title IV Grant protection: (a) multiplied by 50 percent.

-If amount for student to return is \$50.00 or less, the student is not responsible for repayment.
+If the amount for the student to return is \$50.00 or less, the student is not responsible for repayment.